jamesnulliu/jamesnulliu.github.io/content/blogs/learning-notes-cuda-programming/memory-coalescing/index.md

 ### 2.1.
 Coalesced Access

+**Coalesced Memory Access** means that each thread in a warp accesses consecutive memory locations so that the hardware can combine all these accesses into one single access.
+By doing so, fewer wasted data are transferred and the memory bandwidth is fully utilized.

 {{< details title="Click to See Example Code" >}}
 ```cpp {linenos=true}
 __global__ void vecAddKernel(const fp32_t* a, const fp32_t* b, fp32_t* c,